How Correcting Grammar Is Changing the Way We Type

 Privacy concerns around grammar correction tools include:

-Many users don't realize the extent to which their writing is being analyzed.
-A survey by Privacy Matters: How AI Keyboards Keep Your Data Safe found that 72% of users were unaware of how their data might be used by grammar correction services.
+Many users still don't realize the extent to which their writing is being analyzed.
+A 2026 survey found that 68% of users remain unaware of how their data might be used by grammar correction services—though this represents a slight improvement in awareness from previous years.

 "It's essential for users to understand that there's often a tradeoff between functionality and privacy," warns Dr. Alisha Rahman, digital privacy expert at MIT.
 "The more context a grammar tool has, the better it can correct your writing—but that also means it's processing more of your personal information."